botpsycho/website/content/articles/books_list.md

 title = "Book List"
 +++

-This is the list of books that I have already read, plan to read in the future and currently reading.
+This is the list of books that I have already read, plan to read in future and currently reading.

 ### Reading: